top of page

 System & Process

-As well as the pathway exceptions generated by the BadgerNet report, units will be asked to review babies under 27 weeks born in an LNU or a SCU, failed repatriations, and inappropriate transfers.
-This will give an indication of demand pressures and other blocks to appropriate flow within the network.
+As well as the pathway exceptions generated by the BadgerNet report, units will be asked to review failed repatriations, babies receiving care after the neonatal period, and babies admitted to the neonatal unit from a non-perinatal setting.

 An Exception Reporting Form can be submitted by the units at the time the exception occurs, prior to the generation of the quarterly list of exceptions.
 These babies will be filtered out of the List of Exceptions sent to the unit.

-Exception reporting for babies born in a non NICU
+Exception reporting for extreme preterm babies not born in a NICU

 Repatriations